-Earlier this month, we released our second annual “First Book Title Raves,” a comprehensive list of 15 titles published in 2019 that earned recognition from First Book’s network of over 450,000 educators who serve kids in need.
+We’ve released our second annual “First Book Title Raves,” a comprehensive list of 15 titles published in 2019 that earned recognition from First Book’s network of over 475,000 educators who serve kids in need.

 This list is curated based on five-star educator reviews on the First Book Marketplace that cite the greatest impact on children in need — expanding world views, sparking a love of reading, or facilitating safe discussions around sensitive, relevant topics.

 These stories play a critical role in demonstrating the growing need for diverse, inclusive books in classrooms serving kids in need, as 11 of 15 books on the 2019 list are included in First Book’s “Stories for All” section of the First Book Marketplace, a collection of thousands of titles that reflect diversity of race, ethnicity, religion, family structure, neighborhoods, and more.

 First Book Title Raves (listed in alphabetical order by author, with the educator’s review):

 With the First on High, by Elizabeth Acevedo